-Her career began when she bought the lease of the Richmond Theatre from her father, Basil Greene in 1986.
-In 1998, having saved The Old Vic from closure, she formed The Old Vic Theatre Trust with Stephen Daldry, and in 2003 she formed the Old Vic Theatre Company.
+Greene began her career when she rescued the Richmond Theatre from closure in 1986.
+In 1992 Sally Greene went on to restore the Criterion Theatre in West End, and similarly, in 1998 she formed The Old Vic Theatre Trust with Stephen Daldry, saving the theatre from closure.
+In 2003 she formed The Old Vic Theatre Company.